capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 **Random-access reads**

 Can you traverse the message content in an arbitrary order?
-Relatedly, can you `mmap()` in a large (say, 2GB) file, then traverse to and read one particular field without causing the entire file to be paged in from disk?
+Relatedly, can you `mmap()` in a large (say, 2GB) file -- where the entire file is one enormous serialized message -- then traverse to and read one particular field without causing the entire file to be paged in from disk?

 Protobufs does not allow this because the entire file must be parsed upfront before any of the content can be used.
 Even with a streaming Protobuf parser (which most libraries don't provide), you would at least need to parse all data appearing before the bit you want.
+The Protobuf documentation recommends splitting large files up into many small pieces and implementing some other framing format that allows seeking between them, but this is left entirely up to the app.

 SBE does not allow random access because the message tree is written in preorder with no information that would allow one to skip over an entire sub-tree.
 While the primitive fields within a single object can be accessed in random order, sub-objects must be traversed strictly in preorder.
 SBE apparently chose to design around this restriction because sequential memory access is faster than random access, therefore this forces application code to be ordered to be as fast as possible.
+Similar to Protobufs, SBE recommends using some other framing format for large files.

 Cap'n Proto permits random access via the use of pointers, exactly as in-memory data structures in C normally do.
 These pointers are not quite native pointers -- they are relative rather than absolute, to allow the message to be loaded at an arbitrary memory location.

-FlatBuffers permits random access by having each record store a table of offsets to all of the field positions.
+FlatBuffers permits random access by having each record store a table of offsets to all of the field positions, and by using pointers between objects like Cap'n Proto does.

 **Safe against malicious input**